-- The strength and clarity of the applicant's description of how the proposed activity will increase the organization's ability to respond to the changing health care landscape and/or develop, enhance, or expand access to quality HIV primary care services. - The strength of the proposed work plan as evidenced by measurable and appropriate objectives. - The clarity and strength of the roles for identified partners in the proposed project, and the tasks for each partner as described in the letters of support/commitment, if applicable. - The extent to which PLWH and/or organizations that represent them are engaged in the implementation of the activity, including decision-making. - The extent to which the potential challenges in designing, implementing, and measuring health outcome improvement are identified. - The clarity and strength of the solution-oriented approaches for addressing the potential challenges.
+- The extent to which the applicant provides a strong and clear description of how the proposed activity will increase the organization's ability to respond to the changing health care landscape and/or develop, enhance, or expand access to quality HIV primary care services. - The strength of the proposed work plan (Attachment 3) as evidenced by measurable and appropriate objectives.

+- The clarity and strength of the roles for identified partners in the proposed project, and the tasks for each partner as described in the letters of support/commitment, if applicable. - The extent to which PLWH and/or organizations that represent them are engaged in the implementation of the activity, including decision-making. - The extent to which the potential challenges in designing, implementing, and measuring health outcome improvement are identified. - The clarity and strength of the solution-oriented approaches for addressing the potential challenges.